sebspion/reqs/draft-ietf-lake-reqs.md

 The mutual authentication guarantees of the AKE shall at least guarantee the following properties:

-* The AKE shall provide Key Compromise Impersonation (KCI) resistance.
+* The AKE shall provide Key Compromise Impersonation (KCI) resistance {{KCI}}.

-* The AKE shall protect against identity misbinding attacks, when applicable.
+* The AKE shall protect against identity misbinding attacks {{Misbinding}}.
 Note that the identity may be directly related to a public key such as for example the public key itself, a hash of the public key, or data unrelated to a key.

-* The AKE shall protect against reflection attacks, but need not protect against attacks when more than two parties legitimately share keys (cf. the Selfie attack on TLS 1.3) as that setting is out of scope.
+* The AKE shall protect against reflection attacks, but need not protect against attacks when more than two parties legitimately share keys (cf. the Selfie attack on TLS 1.3 {{Selfie}}) as that setting is out of scope.

 Moreover, it shall be possible for the receiving endpoint to detect a replayed AKE message.